opengisch/QField-docs/documentation/how-to/map-themes.en.md

 :material-tablet-android:{ .device-icon } Fieldwork

 If you defined map themes for your project in QGIS, you can switch between them from the Dashboard.
-Use the *Map Themes* combobox to chose the active theme.
+Use the *Map themes* combobox to chose the active theme.

 !![Change Map Theme](../assets/images/theme.webp)